-To assist in the development of the airport master plan, the CCDOA has assembled a Planning Advisory Committee (PAC) and Technical Advisory Committee (TAC), which consist of a group of stakeholders - including government representatives, airport users and tenants, and local community leaders - who will act in an advisory role in the development of the master plan.
-Members of the PAC and TAC will meet four times at designated points during the master plan study to review study materials and provide comments to help ensure that a realistic, viable plan is developed.
+To assist in the development of the airport master plan, the CCDOA assembled a Planning Advisory Committee (PAC) and Technical Advisory Committee (TAC), which consist of a group of stakeholders - including government representatives, airport users and tenants, and local community leaders - who acted in an advisory role in the development of the master plan.
+Members of the PAC and TAC met four times at designated points during the master plan study to review study materials and provide comments to help ensure that a realistic, viable plan is developed.
+Two additional CCDOA-hosted PAC and TAC workshops were conducted to review/refine development alternatives.
 Table i on the following page provides a list of those entities that are represented on the PAC and TAC.

-Draft working paper materials will be prepared at various milestones in the planning process.
+Draft working paper materials were prepared at various milestones in the planning process.
 The working paper process allows for timely input and review during each step within the master plan to ensure that all issues are fully addressed as the recommended program develops.

-A series of public information workshops are also conducted as part of the study coordination effort.
-These workshops are designed to allow any and all interested persons to receive information and provide input concerning the master plan process.
-Notices of meeting times and locations are advertised through local media outlets.
+A series of public information workshops were also conducted as part of the study coordination effort.
+These workshops were designed to allow any and all interested persons to receive information and provide input concerning the master plan process.
+Notices of meeting times and locations were advertised through local media outlets.
 Draft working papers and other information related to the master plan are available to the public via a website dedicated to the study: https://vgt.airportstudy.net.
-Outreach to the public includes notices posted to social media as well as published by newspaper.
+Outreach to the public included notices posted to social media and published by newspaper.